 Why are there torn up Stasi documents?

-During the Peaceful Revolution in 1989/90 numerous documents of the Ministry of State Security (MfS) were destroyed by its own staff.
+During the Peaceful Revolution in 1989/90 numerous documents of the Ministry for State Security (MfS) were destroyed by its own staff.
 They were executing destruction orders designed to erase any traces of unlawful actions and information about people’s identities.
 But they also got rid of everyday records of the Ministry.
 Documents were shredded, pulped or burnt.
 Many documents were first torn up by hand and stuffed into bags awaiting final destruction.
 The occupation of the Stasi offices by citizens, which began in December 1989, gradually put a stop to this destruction.

 How much material was destroyed?